-In both March 2017 and June 2017, we issued 18,750 shares of common stock to our independent directors in connection with our Director Compensation Plan.
+In each of March, June, and September 2017, we issued 18,750 shares of common stock to our independent directors in connection with our Director Compensation Plan.

 These securities were issued pursuant to Section 4(2) of the Securities Act and/or Rule 506 promulgated thereunder.
 The holders represented their intention to acquire the securities for investment only and not with a view towards distribution.
 The investors were given adequate information about us to make an informed investment decision.
 We did not engage in any general solicitation or advertising.
 We directed our transfer agent to issue the stock certificates with the appropriate restrictive legend affixed to the restricted stock.